micovery/spec2proxy/README.md

 ## spec2proxy
-This is a command-line tool that generates an Apigee X API Proxy bundle from an OpenAPI 3 Spec.
+This is a command-line tool that generates an Apigee X API Proxy bundle from an OpenAPI spec.
+(OAS2 and OAS3 are supported)

 By default, the tool generates a simple API Proxy bundle that can serve as scaffolding for building more complex proxies.